yevheniimoroziuk/openregistry.lots.loki/docs/source/lots.rst

    :reqheader Authorization: optional OAuth token to authenticate
    :statuscode 200: no error
-   :statuscode 404: asset not found
+   :statuscode 404: lot not found